osm2pgsql-dev/osm2pgsql/readme.txt

 ===========================

 Depending on the command-line switches you can select which projection you want the database in.
-You have two choices:
+You have three choices:

-3395: The mercator projection, used in the tile output
+3395: The WGS84 mercator projection, used in the tile output
 4326: The standard lat/long coordinates
+900913: The spherical mercator projection, used by TileCache, Google Earth etc.

-Depending on what you're using one or the other is appropriate
+Depending on what you're using one or the other is appropriate.
+Most of the current Mapnik tools and style sheets are configured for 3395 and reproject to 900913 on the fly.
+But if you like you can project it correctly in one step, but don't forget to change the Mapnik config to match.

+Combining the -v and -h switches will tell about the exact definitions of the projections.

 Database Access Examples
 ========================